RgbTrouw/Qs-Messenger/README.md

 <Introduction>

-The program is supposed to be similar to/ replace an old, popular instant messaging application that has become unavailable.
+This program is supposed to be similar to/ replace an old, popular instant messaging application that has become unavailable.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------